Gaddafi's death - who pulled the trigger?

 Joyous government fighters fired their weapons in the air, shouted "Allahu Akbar" and posed for pictures.
 Others wrote graffiti on the concrete parapets of the highway.
 One said simply: "Gaddafi was captured here."

-(Additional reporting by Rania El Gamal in Sirte and Samia Nakhoul in Amman; Writing by Jon Hemming; Editing by Maria Golovnina and Matthew Jones)
+(Additional reporting by Rania El Gamal in Sirte and Samia Nakhoul in Amman; Writing by Jon Hemming; Editing by Maria Golovnina)